Skip to main content

 --recursion-method=none

-• h=host — DNS or IP address of the node;
+• h=host — the node DNS or IP address;

-• --alter "ADD COLUMN new_column INT" — command to add a column to the table;
+• --alter "ADD COLUMN new_column INT" — the command to add a column to a table;

-• --recursion-method=none — parameter to disable replica search.
+• --recursion-method=none — the parameter for disabling replica discovery.

 pt-online-schema-change \